lorrli274/next/courses/community/Mozilla/Express Web Framework/L7- Deploying to production/06-Log Appropriately.md

 export DEBUG="author,book"
 ```

+Try this!
 Calls to `debug` can replace logging you might previously have done using `console.log()` or `console.error()`.
 Replace any `console.log()` calls in your code with logging via the debug module.
 Turn the logging on and off in your development environment by setting the DEBUG variable and observe the impact this has on logging.

 If you need to log website activity you can use a logging library like Winston or Bunyan.